Why Men Put Women In The ‘Maybe’ Zone

 It can be:

-These are just a few things that will cross a guy’s mind when he thinks about a relationship, and if he doesn’t imagine them happening then he’ll place a girl in the Friends-With-Benefits Zone.
-It’s the place where he likes the girl, he’s attracted, but he doesn’t feel enough Connection and Respect (i.e. an alignment of values and standards) to see something more serious happening in the long-term.
+These are just a few things that will cross someone’s mind (men AND women) when they think about a relationship, and if they doesn’t imagine them happening then he’ll place you in the Friends-With-Benefits Zone.
+It’s the place where he likes you, he’s attracted to you, but he doesn’t feel enough pull to see something more serious happening in the long-term.

 How To Deal With Guys Who Put You In The Maybe Zone

-The first thing to remember is that it doesn’t make a guy a bad guy just because he doesn’t want a relationship.
+The first thing to remember is that it doesn’t make someone a bad person just because they don’t want a relationship.
+Much of the issue simply comes down to compatibility.

 Likewise, with the Friends Trap, just because he’s not into you physically doesn’t make him a jerk.
 What does make him a jerk in either circumstance is if he strings you along without ever making his true intentions (or non-intentions) clear.

-The trick in handling this situation is twofold then:
+The trick in handling this situation is twofold:

 (1) Don’t be too judgmental in either situation (unless he willingly deceives you and pretends he wants something else).
 Just recognise it for what it is and spot the signs of a guy not moving anything forward either emotionally or physically.